Navigator objectSupport in all current engines.

 Returns false if setting a cookie will be ignored, and true otherwise.

-The cookieEnabled
+The cookieEnabled attribute must

 return true if the user agent attempts to handle cookies according to HTTP State Management